 Geographic Concentrations.
-Figures 38 and 39 provide the percentage of unpaid principal balance of conventional mortgage loans held for portfolio outstanding at December 31, 2022, for the five largest state concentrations.
-These figures show the state concentration on an aggregated basis for all FHLBanks that hold loans under the MPF Program, MPP, and MAP.
+Figures 38 and 39 provide the percentage of unpaid principal balance of conventional mortgage loans held for portfolio outstanding at December 31, 2023, for the five largest state concentrations.
+These figures show the state concentration on an aggregated basis for all FHLBanks that hold loans under the MPF Program, the MPP, and the MAP.
 As a result, these figures do not reflect the actual state concentration with respect to each individual FHLBank.